 In 2001, a banner year, a major grant for office support came in from the Robert Wood Johnson Foundation; Chomy Garces received the New Jersey Psychiatric Association’s Citizen of the Year Award and a new program for children, “Visions for Tomorrow,” was launched.
 NAMI Mercer (renamed as a county affiliate of the National Alliance on Mental Illness) received the national organization’s Outstanding Local Affiliate Award for its effective public education programs and strong volunteer commitment.

-In January 2002, a screening of the movie “A Beautiful Mind” in Princeton inaugurated a series of annual Night Out with NAMI fundraising events that laid the foundation for NAMI Mercer’s move to paid, professional staff and new headquarters in Lawrence Commons in Lawrenceville’s Mercer Mall.
+In January 2002, a screening of the movie “A Beautiful Mind” in Princeton inaugurated a series of annual Night Out with NAMI fundraising events that laid the foundation for NAMI Mercer’s transition to paid, professional staff and new headquarters in Lawrence Commons in Lawrenceville’s Mercer Mall.
 We hosted our first NAMIWalks Mercer County in 2007.
 This annual event has become our single largest source of revenue.
 Along with individual contributions and grants from corporations and foundations, this increased revenue has enabled NAMI Mercer to continue to expand its programs and services to the public.
 In commemoration of our 25th anniversary in 2009, NAMI Mercer inaugurated our annual Harvest of Hope Wellness Conference.

 In July 2015, NAMI Mercer completed the re-affiliation process with NAMI National by achieving all the organization’s “Standards of Excellence.”
 At the time, we were among only 9 of 950 to have achieved this distinction.